-Companies that are involved in certain business areas and business activities in controversial areas ("controversial sectors") are excluded according to their share of total revenues generated in such controversial sectors as follows:
+Companies that are involved in certain business areas and business activities in controversial areas ("controversial sectors") are excluded according to their share of total revenues generated in such controversial sectors as follows.

 - a.
 Manufacturing of products and/or provision of services in the defence industry: 5% or more - b.
 Manufacturing and/or distribution of civil handguns or ammunition: 5% or more - c.
 Manufacturing of products in and/or provision of services for the gambling industry: 5% or more - d.
 Manufacturing of adult entertainment: 5% or more - e.
 Manufacturing of palm oil: 5% or more - f.
 Nuclear power generation and/or uranium mining and/or uranium enrichment: 5% or more - g.
 Unconventional extraction of crude oil and/or natural gas (including oil sand, oil shale/shale gas, arctic drilling): more than 0% - h.
-Companies that derive 25% or more from thermal coal mining and thermal coal-based power generation as well as companies with thermal coal expansion plans, such as additional expansion of coal mining, coal production or coal usage.
+Companies that derive 5% or more from thermal coal mining and thermal coal-based power generation as well as companies with thermal coal expansion plans, such as additional expansion of coal mining, coal production or coal usage.
 Companies with thermal coal expansion plans are excluded based on an internal identification methodology.

 Further, companies involved in the manufacturing or selling of nuclear weapons or key components of nuclear weapons are excluded and the shareholdings within a group structure may be taken into consideration.
+Moreover, companies that do not have at least one policy covering some of the UNGC principles or OECD Guidelines for Multinational Enterprises (e.g. human rights, labor due diligence, or anti-bribery policy) and do neither have a monitoring system evaluating compliance with such policy or a grievance / complaints handling mechanism are excluded.